 Inside sat the species Magistrate and all fifteen human Representatives, three from each of the five Unity provinces.
 Gareth knew them all, but at the end of the table stood two people he didn’t recognize.
 They were all angles, wiry and sharp.
 Instead of Unity robes, they wore rich suits with bright accents, made in a style Gareth had never seen in Gallontea.
 He’d only seen clothes so elegant on research trips to Alfheim.

-Something about them struck Gareth as vaguely familiar.
+Something about them struck Gareth as familiar.
 The woman, especially.
-Her hair, spun like delicate threads of gold, hung in loose curls around her and fell to her knees, but it failed to hide the strength of her movements, the power behind each gesture.
+Her hair, spun like delicate threads of gold, hung in loose curls around her and fell to her knees, but it failed to hide the strength of her movements.
 She moved with the coiled grace of a stalking cat and glared at the Representatives, a fire in her gaze that threatened to melt anything in her way.

 By contrast, the man beside her was cold.
 He judged the politicians from behind eyes blue like fractured ice, and he found them wanting.
 He had the same build as his companion, the same catlike grace.
 He said something in response to a representative’s comment, and Gareth noticed an old scar that stretched from his cheekbone to his jaw.